Ben-m-s/Sitecore82TDS/README.md

 1. Login with “admin” and “b”
 1. Browse to “/sitecore/content/Home”.
 Confirm there is a child page deployed by TDS.

-## DEBUGING SITECORE IN A CONTAINER
+## Debugging Sitecore in a Container

 1. Browse to “http://sitecore82tds.dev.local”.
 Notice the customisation that shows the computer name on the home page.
 1. Attach to the running container